jrihon/thesis/chapters/00_chapter/00_section_03.typ

 Fundamentally speaking, the potential energy of a molecule (or a system in general) is defined by the relative positioning of the orbitals in a molecule.
 Because these computations already require heavy consumption of resources on systems larger than 25 atoms, performing simulations at this level is inconceivable.
 However, by abstracting atomic properties to classical mechanics concepts, we are able to reduce the expensiveness of the calculations.

 To encapsulate the essence of a standard Molecular Dynamics simulations, a set of molecules are spawned inside a virtually limitless box.
-The properties of the molecules are defined in several files located on the machine, denoted as the _force field_.
+The properties of the molecules are defined in several files located on the machine - the _force field_.
 These files supply the simulation engine with information on how the molecules are allowed to behave, and most important, restrict unfavoured behaviour.
 The engine itself is the program that lets the molecules move about, logs and corrects the motion of molecules.
 $
 E#sub("amber") = E#sub("bondstretch") + E#sub("anglebend")  + E#sub("torsion") + E#sub("electrostatic") + E#sub("VdW")
 $ <eq-AMBER>
 @eq-AMBER gives a brief overview of how AMBER's simulation engine derives the potential energy of a system.
 The first three terms are defined as the bonded term interactions.
-All bonded interactions can be condensed to bonds (two), angles (three) and dihedrals (four), which are respectively composed of atoms (in)directly linked together.
+All bonded interactions can be condensed to bonds (two), angles (three) and dihedrals (four), which are respectively composed of atoms linked together.
 The final two are the non-bonded term interactions, concerned with attractive and repulsive effects within and around the molecule.
 While the simulation runs, the atoms move within their bounds.
 Every shift in movement, all atoms in the system take a slightly different position within the box.
 Bad movements get penalized, while good movements are left as is.
 Deciding on the alignment of a movement depends on the results of @eq-AMBER.
 //